Chymyst/chymyst-core/docs/chymyst_features.md

 Implicit declaration of molecule emitters (“channels”) is not possible in `Chymyst` because Scala macros cannot insert new top-level name declarations into the code.
 For this reason, `Chymyst` requires explicit declarations of molecule types (for example, `val c = b[Int, Int]`).

-However, `Chymyst` does not use keywords such as `spawn` or `reply/to`.
+Unlike JoCaml, `Chymyst` does not introduce new keywords such as `spawn` or `reply`/`to`.

 ## Compile-time checks for blocking molecules

-Reactions that consume a blocking molecule are required to send a reply corresponding to the consumed blocking molecule.
+Reactions that consume a blocking molecule are required to send a reply corresponding to that blocking molecule.
 This requirement applies separately to each consumed blocking molecule.

 `Chymyst` generates a compile-time error if